haddonm/aMSE/README.md

 # LATEST UPDATES

+- 2023-04-17 aMSE 0.1.2 Amended save_hsargs so it can handle data.frame
+  within hsargs.

-- 2023-04-12 aMSE 0.1.1 Started generalizing the outptus from aMSE by beginning to separate functions that relate to specific jurisdiction outputs into a separate R package (in Tasmania it is currently called aMSEExtra).
+- 2023-04-12 aMSE 0.1.1 Started generalizing the outputs from aMSE by beginning to separate functions that relate to specific jurisdiction outputs into a separate R package (in Tasmania it is currently called aMSEExtra).